Jazz Festival reveals 40 more acts for summer

 Across the city, arts venue Summerhall will welcome the Jazz Festivals' Cross the Tracks programme showcasing musical genres both influenced by jazz and vice versa - hip hop, electronica, soul and funk will all feature.

 The Festival will reach out across Edinburgh, with venues as diverse as the Festival Theatre, the George Square Spiegeltent, the Queen's Hall, and of course the Tron Kirk on the Royal Mile.

 The Jazz Festival's hugely popular free events return, with the Mardi Gras on Saturday 18 July and the Edinburgh Festival Carnival the following afternoon, with large crowds expected to line the streets once again to enjoy the open air musical feats on show.

-Details of of all 40 acts announced today can be found on the Jazz Festival's website now, and the full programme for 2015, including over 150 concerts, will be announced on Thursday 30 April, with tickets on sale from midday on Wednesday 6 May.
+Details of all 40 acts announced today can be found on the Jazz Festival's website, and the full programme for 2015, including over 150 concerts, will be announced on Thursday 30 April, with tickets on sale from midday on Wednesday 6 May.